warrendewey/astro-ultra/src/content/posts/first-blog.md

 ---
 author: "Warren Dewey"
 date: "2025-02-03"
-image: "silver-surfer.jpg"
+image: "red-line.jpeg"
-title: "First blog post, Hello World!"
+title: "My First Blog Post, Hello World!"
 ---

 Here is a test of my first blog post.
 I hope for many more to follow.
 I hope this works because I have been absolutely grinding.